indivari/bookshelf/bookshelf/README.md

 ## Database Schema
+-in our mongoDB, we have 4 tables(collections) of:
+1 - Books
+2 - users
+3 - userBooks
+4 - locations

 ## Unsolved Problems and hurdles we had to overcome

-for the major hurdles we had to overcome we can mention below points:
+For the major hurdles we had to overcome we can mention below points:
 - connecting our backend routes to the interface was one of the initial challenges.
 - to compartmentalise the front end components was another challenge especially when using mui for css framework.
+- implementing the borrow and return functionalities were challenging in terms of integration with database.